 A high-performance summer model with notable abilities on wet roads, particularly while braking.
 Wears wide shoulders for stability during aggressive cornering.
 Bold tread design reduces the risk of hydroplaning.
 Grippy.

 Does not perform as well in the cold.
 Tread wear rating isn't great.

 Raised white letters give it a classic muscle look.
 Notched center rib provides even wearing of tread.
 Refined tread disperses water.
 Tread also comes with a shoulder slotting design to ensure longer life.

 White letters fade over time, turning to a pale gray.

 Made with a soft R2 compound for consistent traction with little burnout required.
-Tire is steel belted for everyday strength and durability.
+Steel-belted for everyday strength and durability.
 Available for wheels ranging from 15 to 20 inches.

-Tread is minimal, so this tire's traction suffers greatly in wet conditions.
+Tread is minimal, so the traction suffers greatly in wet conditions.

 Nothing grabs the road quite like a racing tire.
 Racing tires offer outstanding grip and stability thanks to their wide contact patches and sticky rubber compounds.
 Racing tires are designed to deliver a higher level of performance than all-season tires, culminating in increased traction, faster acceleration, better braking, and improved handling at high speed.
 If you’re looking to increase the abilities of your vehicle, a high-end performance tire is one of the best upgrades you can consider.